 The SSA now requires recipients to receive their monthly benefits electronically.
 Recipients can choose to receive their benefits through direct deposit or through a program called Direct Express, where the benefits are placed on a pre-paid debit card.

-If you are seeking assistance with obtaining SSD benefits and are applying for the first time, or have been denied SSDI benefits, consider the law office of Attorney Neil H. Good for your representation.
-Contact us online for a free case evaluation, or call #(847) 577-4476.
+If you are seeking assistance with obtaining SSD benefits and are applying for the first time, or have been denied SSDI benefits, consider the law office of The Good Law Group for your representation.
+Contact us online for a free case evaluation, or call (847) 577-4476.